 There's something especially frustrating about a lack of transparency when you're working in a B2B space.
 There's a long history of vendors holding their cards close to their chest while attempting to sell you on the product or service that they're offering – a substantially different experience than the one you have during a B2C interaction.
 Luckily, that's changing.
 It's a change we see as a positive one, and it's why we want to provide you with a transparent look at how outsourcing works in actual practice.
 We're unwrapping the mystery out of finance & accounting outsourcing.

-The very first step you need to take if you want to take advantage of FAO is deciding whether or not it's right for you in the first place.
+The very first step you need to take if you want to take advantage of outsourced accounting is deciding whether or not it's right for you in the first place.
 That might seem strange coming from an outsourcing provider: after all, don't we have a vested interest in getting clients to outsource as much as possible, as soon as possible?

 Our clients have had success outsourcing processes like:

 Vendor invoice processing and payments

-- General ledger accounting
+General ledger accounting

 Employee expense processing

-This is by no means a complete list of some of the accounting solutions we've helped our clients with, but it's an illustration of where you can start with FAO.
+This is by no means a complete list of some of the accounting solutions we've helped our clients with, but it's an illustration of where you can start with outsourced accounting.
 For some organizations, decision-making represents the shortest step in this process: they've known for a while what areas could use some shoring-up or are simply looking to make a change in providers for processes they already outsource.

-Step 2: Goal Setting - Establishing Efficiency KPIs
+Goal Setting - Establishing Efficiency KPIs

-Once you've decided that FAO is right for you, it's time to document what you've learned and create a list of goals in the form of key performance indicators (KPIs) that are both clear and actionable.
+Once you've decided that outsourced accounting is right for you, it's time to document what you've learned and create a list of goals in the form of key performance indicators (KPIs) that are both clear and actionable.
 Consider this a rough draft of the service level agreement (SLA) that you'll eventually make with your business process outsourcing (BPO) provider.

 These might include:

-- Cost savings in a dollar amount
+Cost savings in a dollar amount

-- Time to close (monthly, quarterly, or year-end)
+Time to close (monthly, quarterly, or year-end)

-- Accounts payable turnover
+Accounts payable turnover

-- Accounts receivable turnover
+Accounts receivable turnover

-- Accuracy of operations
+Accuracy of operations

 Again, this isn't a complete list.
 But it does give you an idea of what you may wish to measure and help you explain to potential providers what you're hoping to achieve when you partner with them.
 As always, your goals should be clearly articulated, measurable and above all achievable.
 Knowing what you want to get out of outsourcing is crucial to finding success with it as a tool, and this step helps you get there.

-Step 3: Research - Identifying the Right Provider
+Research - Identifying the Right Provider

 From there, you'll want to research potential providers.
 The initial part of this process can certainly be done online.
 Taking a look at a provider's process, how they treat their employees, where they are located, how much experience they have in the industry and whether or not they offer a solution that is unique to your company will help you narrow down your options to a shortlist of potential vendors.
 Then, it's time to reach out.
 This is where those first two steps will come into play and help you make a decision.
 It helps to have a list of questions to ask when you schedule a one-on-one with the appropriate contact.
 Some questions you might want to include are:

 How long have you been offering the service I need?

-- How many people will be assigned to my account?
+How many people will be assigned to my account?

 How will I communicate with my offshore team?

 What's the longest partnership you've had with a client?

-- Can I use my own ERP and technology, or do I have to use yours?
+Can I use my own ERP and technology, or do I have to use yours?

-- Is there a minimum contract obligation?
+Is there a minimum contract obligation?

-- What happens if a mistake or error is made on my account and you're responsible?
+What happens if a mistake or error is made on my account and you're responsible?

-- What will this ultimately cost in terms of dollar and hour amounts?
+What will this ultimately cost in terms of dollar and hour amounts?

-These questions can certainly vary depending on what you need from an FAO partnership, but one thing to keep in mind is that an outsourcing provider that's invested in your success will answer transparently and frankly – even if it's clear that you want an answer that's different from the one they can give.
+These questions can certainly vary depending on what you need from an outsourcing partnership, but one thing to keep in mind is that an outsourcing provider that's invested in your success will answer transparently and frankly – even if it's clear that you want an answer that's different from the one they can give.
 If you know you want a team that works the same hours that you do, for instance, it's important to know whether or not that's possible.
 Asking questions that correspond with the goals you've already set will help you narrow down "finalists" early on.

 One more thing: if you're tentative about outsourcing, ask whether or not you can run a pilot program, limited to a single project or length of time.
 Our process here at Personiv allows for this kind of "test run".
 That way, if it doesn't work for you, you aren't locked into a lengthy contract at the pilot's completion.

-Step 4: Preparation - Getting Buy-in From Your Key Stakeholders
+Preparation - Getting Buy-in From Your Key Stakeholders

 When you know that you're going to outsource and you have a pretty good idea of who you'd like to partner with to make that happen, you can't skip the internal process of preparation and securing buy-in.
 Change is going to be a certainty, after all.
 You should know what that's going to look like and be able to articulate that to key stakeholders, which can include upper management and C-suite executives, shareholders and even front-line employees.
 They'll want to know:

 What's going to change and what timeline those changes will occur on

-- The financial break-down of cost and savings that can be expected from the partnership
+The financial break-down of cost and savings that can be expected from the partnership

-- Whether organizational changes will be made and when
+Whether organizational changes will be made and when

-- Who will be responsible for running point when it comes to working with your provider
+Who will be responsible for running point when it comes to working with your provider

-- What will be done with the money that's saved with outsourcing
+What will be done with the money that's saved with outsourcing

-- What will be done with the time you free up by outsourcing
+What will be done with the time you free up by outsourcing

-- How knowledge transfer, communication and quality analysis will happen
+How knowledge transfer, communication and quality analysis will happen

 However you relay this information, it's important to be straightforward and anticipate the questions and concerns coming from different corners of your organization so you can answer them.
 Transparency is becoming a bit of a theme here, isn't it?

-Step 5: Pre-Transition - Bringing All Partners to The Table
+Pre-Transition - Bringing All Partners to The Table

 Now you're ready to really get the ball rolling, if you'll pardon the truism.
 This is where most outsourcing providers shroud the process.
 Let's pull the curtain back a bit here, shall we?
 We can't speak for all BPO vendors, of course, but here's what you can expect when you partner with Personiv for an outsourced finance and accounting project:

 Introduction of key stakeholders on both sides of the partnership

 Identification of the scope of your projects

 A discussion of your specifications and potential challenges

 A complete overview of the project's hiring requirements

-- Alignment of your preliminary project's timeline
+Alignment of your preliminary project's timeline